 Take Your Notes with you wherever you go

-Using a mobile app (or laptop/desktop with camera or webcam installed) you can also use the camera to insert photographs, video or audio recordings directly.
+Using a mobile app (or laptop/desktop with a camera or webcam installed) you can also use the camera to insert photographs, video or audio recordings directly.
 You can convert a photographed document to text using the OneNote OCR feature and create a "cam scanner" tool.

 Use Page Templates to Speed Things Up